The

 • Incomplete quality control

-• Documentation that doesn’t reflect field conditions
+• Documentation that does not reflect field conditions

-Our role is to determine what can be proven, not to assume intent.
+Our role is to determine what can be proven — not to assume intent.

-What Construction Fraud Typically Involves
+What Construction Fraud May Involves

 Construction fraud can take many forms, including: